ChainAgnostic/varsig/README.md

 "eyJhbGciOiJFZERTQSIsInR5cCI6IkpXVCIsInVjdiI6IjAuOC4xIn0.eyJhdWQiOiJkaWQ6a2V5Ono2TWtyNWFlZmluMUR6akc3TUJKM25zRkNzbnZIS0V2VGIyQzRZQUp3Ynh0MWpGUyIsImF0dCI6W3sid2l0aCI6eyJzY2hlbWUiOiJ3bmZzIiwiaGllclBhcnQiOiIvL2RlbW91c2VyLmZpc3Npb24ubmFtZS9wdWJsaWMvcGhvdG9zLyJ9LCJjYW4iOnsibmFtZXNwYWNlIjoid25mcyIsInNlZ21lbnRzIjpbIk9WRVJXUklURSJdfX1dLCJleHAiOjkyNTY5Mzk1MDUsImlzcyI6ImRpZDprZXk6ejZNa2tXb3E2UzN0cVJXcWtSbnlNZFhmcnM1NDlFZnU2cUN1NHVqRGZNY2pGUEpSIiwicHJmIjpbXX0.SjKaHG_2Ce0pjuNF5OD-b6joN1SIJMpjKjjl4JE61_upOrtvKoDQSxZ7WeYVAIATDl8EmcOKj9OqOSw0Vg8VCA"
 ```

-Many text encodings of binary are inefficient and inconvenient.
+Many binary-as-text encodings are inefficient and inconvenient.
 Others have opted to use canonicalization and a tag.
 This can be effective, but requires careful handling and signalling of the specific canonicalization method used.

 ``` js
 const payload = canonicalize({"hello": "world", "count": 42})
 {payload: payload, sig: key.sign(sha256(payload))}
 ```

-Directly signing over canonicalized introduces new problems: forced encoding and canonicalization attacks.
+Directly signing over canonicalized data introduces new problems: forced encoding and canonicalization attacks.
 By taking advantage of existing IPLD canonicalization, varsig aims to alleviate both.

 ## 1.1 Forced Encoding

 Data must first be rendered to binary before it is signed.
 This means imposing an encoding.
 There is no standard way to include the encoding that some IPLD was encoded with other than a CID.
 In IPFS, CIDs imply a link, which can have implications for network access and storage.
 Further, generating a CID means producing a hash, which is then potentially rehashed by the cryptographic signature library.

-To remedy this, Varsig includes the encoding information used in production of the signature.
+To remedy this, varsig includes the encoding information used in production of the signature.

 ## 1.2 Canonicalization Attacks